 An electronic evaluation must be completed for each module in order to be able to print the Certificate of Completion.

-Questions regarding continuing education credit should be directed to Meredith Cameron at 614-292-2942 or email@example.com.
+Questions regarding continuing education credit should be directed to firstname.lastname@example.org or (614) 292-2291.

 This course is sponsored by the Center for Public Health Practice, located in the College of Public Health at The Ohio State University.
-The course is partially supported by the Ohio Public Health Training Center, grant number UB6HP20203, from the Health Resources and Services Administration, DHHS, Public Health Training Center Program.
+Original development of the course was supported by the Ohio Public Health Training Center, grant number UB6HP20203, from the Health Resources and Services Administration, DHHS, Public Health Training Center Program.
 Contents are solely the responsibility of the authors and do not necessarily represent the official views of HRSA.